build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 ## Create Embeddings from text

 Text embeddings represent meaningful vector representations of unstructured text such as documents, paragraphs, and sentences.
-Bedrock currently supports the `Titan Embeddings G1 - Text` model for text embeddings.
+Amazon Bedrock currently supports the `Titan Embeddings G1 - Text` model for text embeddings.
 It supports text retrieval, semantic similarity, and clustering.
 The maximum input text is `8K` tokens and the maximum output vector length is `1536`.

 To run the [example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/titan-text-embedding/main.go):